MyPetORG/MyPet-Wiki/pages/skilltrees.md

 If you create more than one, only the first will be used.
 ### Level

-Within a skilltree you can specify from which levels the *MyPet* should get a new ability or rather when existing abilities should be updated.
+Within a skilltree you can specify from which levels the pet should get a new ability or rather when existing abilities should be updated.

 ### Skills